13kailouis/aivideonaration/README.md

 }
 ```

-This configuration ensures Vercel serves the app with the required headers so that ffmpeg.wasm can operate correctly in the browser.
+This ensures the MP4 conversion works correctly in the hosted app.